 Graduate and undergraduate school admissions are similar in many ways; they are both competitive and they receive many more applications than available positions.
 In both cases, applicants provide biographical information, objective credentials and subjective credentials.
 The objective credentials include grades, work experience and standardized tests scores.
 The subjective credentials include the personal statement (essay), letters of recommendation and sometimes an interview (virtual or in-person).

 - Graduate education is “specialized” and provides the specific training you need to succeed in your career.
 It is up to you to research the schools and programs to identify those that will provide that training.

 Many strong candidates are not offered positions in programs of their choice.
-This can be due to competition or sometimes due to the applicant’s inability to present themselves properly.
-The goal of this guide is to provide information that can help you plan and organize our admissions process so that you can present a competitive admissions portfolio to the most appropriate program for you.
+This can be due to competition or sometimes the applicant’s inability to present themselves properly.
+This guide provides information to help you plan and organize your process to present a competitive admissions portfolio to the most appropriate program for you.

 How to Prepare For Graduate School:

 Applying to graduate school is time-consuming and demanding.
 You have to plan ahead, be diligent, organized, and prepared to spend the time it takes to prepare an excellent admissions portfolio for the insitution of your choice.
 You should begin planning once you decide you want to attend graduate school.
-In general, you should start looking at graduate schools during the junior year (although the sophomore year is not too early).
 The students with the appropriate information can prepare themselves to meet the requirements of the school/s of interest.

 Prepare a 4-year calendar, indicating each semester and each summer.
 Goals should be set for each semester and each summer.
-These goals should be reviewed about once every three months, to monitor if you are indeed on track.
+These goals should be reviewed about once every three months to monitor if you are on track.